T

 landmark

-The birthplace of the United States, where the Declaration of Independence and the U.S. Constitution were debated and adopted.
-This UNESCO World Heritage site offers a profound glimpse into American history.
-Timed entry tickets are required and can be booked online in advance.
+The birthplace of America, where the Declaration of Independence and U.S. Constitution were debated and adopted.
+Explore the Assembly Room and Supreme Court Chamber.
+Timed entry tickets are required and can be reserved online.

 • Arrive at least 15 minutes before your scheduled tour time.